corks/corc.ds/readme.md

 libcaerus.

 -------------------------------------------------------------------------------
-libcaerus is a data structure library written in C, also fully compatible with C++.
+cork.ds is a data structure library written in C, also fully compatible with C++.
 It has the goals of providing commonly used data structures used in a variety of applications, so as to not reinvent the wheel.